A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Mathematical Framework

 For any $\epsilon >0$ we also have

 Moreover, $\eta\in L^2((0,\infty),\mathcal{H}_3)$, and

 holds for $T>0$. \end{theorem} \begin{proof} We only show the energy estimates as the remaining part of the proof follows very closely to the proof of theorem 10.1 in \cite{brezis}.
-By Lemma \ref{symm_A2} and \ref{max_mono_A2} the operator $A_2$ is symmetric and maximal monotone.
+It is clear that the operator $A_2$ is symmetric and maximal monotone.
 Hence it is self-adjoint.
 Therefore, by Theorem $7.7$ in \cite{brezis}, we have

 Define $\sigma(t)=\frac{1}{2}\|\eta(t)\|^2_{\mathcal{H}_2}$.
 Since $\eta\in C^1((0,\infty),\mathcal{H}_2)$ it is clear that $\sigma$ is $C^1$ on $(0,\infty)$.
 Therefore

 Integrating from $\varepsilon$ to $T$ where $0<\varepsilon<T<\infty$ we get